82ndAirborneDiv/call-ads/article.md

 **Click To Call** allows customers to click a link and start an in-browser voice call with a human.
 While that voice call is being established, contextual information about the customer (such as the item they are looking at, or their name / interests / Facebook likes) is passed over to the person handling the call, who can then provide a highly personalized experience.
 The customer doesn’t need to tell them their name, or the product / service they’re interested in: Click to Call does this all for you.
 It gets rid of the annoying parts of call centers and lets you get on with what’s important to you.

-_This tutorial is based on a [post](https://www.twilio.com/blog/2014/07/creating-a-click-to-call-service-with-twilio-client-pusher-and-python.html) from Twilio last year on using Pusher, Twilio and Python to build a similar system, but ours will be a little simpler thanks to having less systems involved._

 ### Ingredients

 We’ll be using a few tools to build this app.
 You’ll want to have these set up before you continue on: